Cancer-Genomics-TH/tRNA_methyl/doc/workflow_mermaid.md

 # bioinformatics workflow

+## overview

+To filter out not fully processed tRNA sequences we map FASTQ reads twice:
+1. to a constructed genome with unique tRNA added as separate contigs
+2. to a regular human genome

+We extract read sequences mapping to tRNA contigs from *1* and filter out reads overlapping the tRNAs genomic flanks as determined by mapping *2*.

 ## genome and tRNAs for mapping

+To filter out not fully processed tRNA sequences we map FASTQ reads twice:
+* to a constructed genome with unique tRNA added as separate contigs
+* to a regular human genome

+### constructed genome

-We use T2T v2.0 genomic sequence to predict tRNAs using tRNAscan-SE.
+We use T2T v2.0 genomic sequence to predict tRNAs using ```tRNAscan-SE```.
 Predicted tRNAs are masked in the genomic sequence.
-Since the predictions do not provide us with information about tRNA splicing, we combine our predicted tRNA sequences with mature tRNAs from gtRNAdb.
+We extract both spliced and non-spliced tRNA sequences predicted by ```tRNAscan-SE``` and combine these with mature tRNAs from gtRNAdb.
 Identical (100% identity) sequences are removed using vsearch.
 To increase size of mappable tRNA sequences we add CCA to the 3 prime ends of all tRNAs in the set.
 Finally we combine  T2T contigs with masked tRNAs with the above super set of mature and predicted unique tRNA sequences.